- Metabolic flexibility is the body’s ability to switch between carb and fat for fuel utilization.

-- Real-life examples of metabolic flexibility
+- Real-life examples of metabolic flexibility can help athletes better understand how metabolically fit they are.

-- Pro-tips to improve your metabolic flexibility
+- Pro-tips to improve your metabolic flexibility can greatly aid you in proper recovery and energy throughout training and competition.

 To “adapt” means to modify or make suitable for a new purpose.
 During the past 3 years, we have all had to adapt to a new way of life.
 In fact, it seems like every day we are asked to continue adapting, and then to adapt some more.